zeyadtarek1999/Expense-Tracker/README.md

 ---

 ## Highlights
 - Track income, expenses & balance effortlessly
 - Built-in currency conversion
 - Lazy-loading pagination for smooth scrolling
 - Multi-language support (English / Arabic)
 - Clean Architecture + BLoC for state management
 - Dependency Injection with GetIt
+- Navigation handled with **go_router**
+- **Downloadable PDF summary** of income & expenses
+- Local storage using **SQLite** database

+---
+> **Note**: On the login screen, you may enter any email and password.
+The login process is simulated .
 ---

 ##  Architecture Overview